Aligning Logits Generatively for Principled Black-Box Knowledge Distillation: Related Work

-\textbf{Generative Adversarial Network} (GAN).
-Compared to other generative models, GANs \cite{goodfellow2014generative} have the capacity to handle sharp estimated density functions and generate realistic-looking images efficiently.
-A typical GAN comprises a discriminator distinguishing between the real images and generated images, and a generator generating images to fool the discriminator.
+\textbf{Generative Adversarial Networks (GANs)} have the capacity to handle sharp estimated density functions and generate realistic-looking images efficiently.
+A typical GAN \cite{goodfellow2014generative} comprises a discriminator distinguishing real images and generated images, and a generator synthesizing images to fool the discriminator.
 GANs are divided into architecture-variant and loss-variant.
-The former focuses on network architectures \cite{radford2015unsupervised,brock2018large} or latent space \cite{mirza2014conditional,chen2016infogan}, \emph{e.g.}, some specific architectures are proposed according to specific tasks \cite{zhu2017unpaired,karras2019style}.
+The former focuses on network architectures \cite{radford2015unsupervised,brock2018large} or latent space \cite{mirza2014conditional,chen2016infogan}, \emph{e.g.}, some specific architectures are proposed for specific tasks \cite{zhu2017unpaired,karras2019style}.
 The latter utilizes different loss types and regularization tools \cite{arjovsky2017wasserstein,gulrajani2017improved} to enable more stable learning.